v0ss3n/process-portfolio/_posts/projects/2022-06-30-workshops.md

 <div class ="article" markdown="1">
 ### [Electronics & Tactility workshop](https://gaudeamus.nl/en/events/terrapolis-xl-day-2/workshop-electronics-tactility-door-michelle-vossen-en-veerle-pennock-acid-solder-club/)

-Hosted by Sounds Like Touch at their workshop at the Hof van Cartesius during Gaudeamus festival - Terrapolis XL.
-A walk-in workshop in collaboration with Veerle Pennock.
+Walk-in workshop in collaboration with Veerle Pennock at the Sounds Like Touch makerspace at the Hof van Cartesius during Gaudeamus festival - Terrapolis XL on September 11, 2022.
+In the workshop we taught various textile techniques to partipants to make their own DIY soft sensor.

-Workshop description:
-"E-textiles offer the possibility to convert soft touches, pinching movements, or stretchy knitted fabric into data.
-By using electrically conductive yarns to create electronic circuits and components (by embroidering or knitting, for example), you can control fantastic things such as sound, light, and movement.
-Designer and maker Michelle Vossen together with soldering and hardware expert Veerle Pennock, also the founder of Acid Solder Club, offer you an accessible introduction to the world of electronics.
-In this walk-in workshop, they teach you different textile techniques that you can then use independently to make your own soft sensors, resistors, and other components."
 </div>

 <aside>